CardStreams/cardstreams-js-sdk/README.md

 var Timeline = require("ls-js-sdk");
 ```

-The above sample imports the SDK bundled with browserify and exposes a public api within that namespace.
+The above sample imports the SDK bundled with browserify and exposes a public api within the *Timeline* namespace.
 Before it can be used, it needs to be initialised with unique *api_key* and *api_id* mentioned in the Prerequisites section of this document.

 ```javascript
 Timeline.init({